evildmp/diataxis-documentation-framework/source/how-to-guides.rst

 Key principles
 ---------------------------------------

-A how to-guide is concerned with work - a task or problem, with a practical goal. *Maintain focus on that goal*.
+A how-to guide is concerned with work - a task or problem, with a practical goal. *Maintain focus on that goal*.

 ..  sidebar:: How-to characteristics